Architecture

 Proof of Stake System

 The VAULT implements a robust Proof of Stake (PoS) consensus mechanism that serves both transaction validation and oracle validation purposes.
-The system utilizes two distinct token classes within the ART ecosystem:
+The native staking currency is VAU, which governs blockchain transactions and enables staked nodes to work as standalone operators.

 Transaction Validation